StrongerProgrammer7/SmartContractPatients/README.md

 <div>
 <h3 align="center">Optimization contract</h3>
 <p align="justify"> The developed prototype works with two contracts, with the contract of the patient <b>(Patient)</b> and the contract that interacts with the contract of the patient <b>(addPatient)</b>.
 The patient contract stores and processes data about a particular patient, and the patient does not have direct access to this contract.
 The second contract allows the patient to interact with the patient contract.
 Thus, each patient will have his own separate contract.</p>
-  <p align="justify">Since each patient has his own personal contract, it puts a lot of pressure on the system and is quite an expensive operation.
-In this regard, the concept of "Clone Factory" from OpenZepplin is used, this library allows you to reduce the load on the system and reduce costs.
+  <p align="justify">Since each patient has his own personal contract, it puts a lot of pressure on the system and is quite an expensive operation. <b>In this regard, the concept of "Clone Factory" from OpenZepplin is used</b>, this library allows you to reduce the load on the system and reduce costs.
 It turns out this is due to the fact that the library works in the Assembly language, which directly works with memory.
 The essence of the library is that the patient's contract is first deployed, and then the main contract, which will create clones.
 Clones simply refer to the functions of the parent, thereby reducing their volume and increasing the processing speed, while each clone stores its own patient data</p>
 <p align="justify">
     The contract also contains a function that converts an integer to a string.
 This function requires optimization, since the cost is high for large numbers, and the larger the number, the higher the cost <b>(for example, for 9997779 the cost is 42676 gas).</b> After the translation of the function into the Assembly language, the cost of the function has significantly decreased and with an increase in the number, it does not increase significantly (for example, for the same number the cost is already equal to <b>24576 gas</b> and with an increase in the number, the cost increases by only a few hundred, against several thousand)
 </p>